About the Support Tool

 What Is It?

-The second part of the Continuing Healthcare Checklist will be undertaken by a multidisciplinary team of healthcare professionals and it will be used to assess your eligibility for continuing funding.
+The first part of the Decision Support Tool is the Continuing Healthcare Checklist, that will be undertaken by a multidisciplinary team of healthcare professionals and it will be used to assess your eligibility for continuing funding.
 The professionals who undertake the assessment should ideally be people already involved in your care.
 According to the Department for Health and Social Care, the checklist tool “is a way of bringing together information from the assessment of needs and applying evidence in a single practical format”.

 How Does It Work?